-Your hearing is like any other important health-related issue and it can be confusing knowing where to turn for a highly skilled and friendly audiologist.
+Your hearing is like any other important health-related issue and it can be confusing knowing where to turn for a highly skilled and friendly doctor.

 Passionate about hearing and committed to making a difference, our clinic is equipped with state of the art diagnostic equipment and utilizes the latest hearing aid technology to provide our patients with the best hearing solution.
 Our hearing doctor often schedules same-day hearing tests and hearing aid consultations — for your convenience.
 If you or someone you love is experiencing hearing loss, vertigo, tinnitus, or ear pain, we welcome you to call us to schedule an appointment.

 Experiencing hearing loss?
 Looking for a friendly hearing doctor who will make you feel comfortable and put your mind at ease?
-Meet Audiologist Jennifer Thomas at Riesberg Institute — the only medical center in the region with a specialized ENT medical doctor and full-time audiologist under one roof.
+Meet Dr. Michael Riesberg at Riesberg Institute — as a highly skilled ENT doctor, Dr. Riesberg is dedicated to find the right solution for you!

 At least 70% of individuals live with untreated hearing loss daily.
 Even a mild hearing loss can greatly affect one’s ability to communicate effectively.
 This can include difficulty understanding in conversations with loved ones, social gatherings, and even work settings.
 The consequences of untreated hearing loss are vast and can have many detrimental effects on one’s health such depression, social isolation, and cognitive decline.

 Dr. Riesberg has the ablity to diagnose many of the following causes of hearing loss in the convenience of our clinic.